jetapps-eu/publigator-vps-installer/README.md

 ## Issues

 1. Wrong /etc/resolv.conf on firstvds.ru VPS images.
-You should change that file:
+You should change that file (also see [Vim cheatsheet](http://vim.rtorr.com/) ):
 ```
-nano /etc/resolv.conf
+vi /etc/resolv.conf
 comment out line starting with ‘server’
 ```
 Example: